John McCarthy (Australian rules footballer, born 1989): Death

 McCarthy died on 9 September 2012, after falling 9 m from a rooftop at the Flamingo Hotel on the Las Vegas Strip in Paradise, Nevada.
 The incident occurred at the start of a post-season holiday for McCarthy and other Port Adelaide players.
 They had arrived in the U.S. resort city only a few hours before the incident.
 After reviewing evidence, police said that McCarthy had attempted to jump off the roof onto a palm tree, but slipped and fell to the ground.

-Following his passing, Port Adelaide retired the #35 guernsey.
+Following his passing, Port Adelaide retired the #35 jersey until the 2nd of December, 2024.